himanshuteotia/example-peer-to-peer/README.md

 npm run simple-demo
 ```

-**Note**: The RPC demos (`npm run demo`, `npm run working-demo`, `npm run rpc-test`) may have connection issues in local testing environments due to DHT bootstrap configuration.
-This is a known limitation of Hyperswarm RPC in development setups.
+**Note**: The RPC demos (`npm run demo`, `npm run working-demo`) have connection issues in local testing environments due to DHT bootstrap configuration.
+This is a known limitation of Hyperswarm RPC in development setups, even with the latest packages (@hyperswarm/rpc 3.4.0, hyperdht 6.27.0).

+Tried on docker as well facing same error :

+Build the container image:

+`docker build -f Dockerfile.demo -t multisig-test-native .`

+Run the working demo:

+# Use a fresh database directory to avoid cross-platform issues

+`mkdir -p ./db`

+`docker run --rm -it -v "$(pwd)/db:/app/db" --name multisig-working multisig-test-native`

 ## 📋 Available Scripts